thomsen85/IM-WANTEDD/docs/protocol.markdown

 Drones have three nodes it can to communicate with.
 Nearby drones, the central hub, and beacons.
 They function on their own or while communicating with all three at the same time.

 #### **Nearby Drones**
 The network of drones closely resemble a VANET.
 They work synchronously in a fast pased environment.
 Following a similar path, they can stay in close proximity and be connected to each other.
 As explained in figure 1, drones use RTS/CTS before sending a packet.
-This ensures that communicating over half-duplex does not result in lost packets.
+This ensures that communicating over half-duplex does not result in lost packets by collisions.
+There is overhead using RTS/CTS instead of TDMA, but at the same time secure in all situations where TDMA would require synchronization between nodes to avoid collisions.

 As the network is decentralized, drones do not need to send packets directed towards a specific drone.
 They can instead use flooding to broadcast the message through the mesh.
-All connected nodes receives the message.
+All connected nodes receive the message.
+If a drone receives a ping result from a another drone, it first checks if it already has it in its table.
+If it is, it does not send the message further.
+Otherwise, the message is sent to all conncted drones except for the drones that sent it.
+A hop count is standard to use with the flooding techique.
+As the mesh can constantly change and drones need to broadcast the message to all nodes, no hop count is necessary.

 Nearby drones communicate using DSRC technology.
 This solution provides a reliable connection between drones on a short to medium range with high data rates.
 To avoid disturbance, noise and information collision, authentication secures that validated messages are between trusted nodes.

+Connecting drones use TCP for reliable connections.
+As it is important for the mesh to have the correct information, packet loss tracking in TCP is used.

 #### **Central Hub**